cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ## [8.2.1] - 2021-04-26
 ##### Changed
-- Make use of NO_INTERNET environment variable to skip any checks to internet by default
+- Make use of UPDATE_CHECK environment variable to skip any checks to internet by default

 ## [8.2.0] - 2021-04-18
 ##### Added